TheAnig/manga-colourization/README.md

-# manga-colourization
+# Manga Colourization
-This repository contains the code for the manga colourization project using Deep Learning.
+This repository contains the code for the Manga Colourization project using Deep Learning.

+TODO:
+* Implementation
+* Data
+* README